×

 3. Sing Christmas Carols

-Christmas songs, like any songs, are a great jumping off point for talking about rhyme and pronunciation.
+Christmas songs are a great jumping off point for talking about rhyme and pronunciation.
 They also tend to be great sources for new and uncommon vocabulary.

 Choose one or two songs of the season to share with your students such as “Jingle Bells” or “Have Yourself a Merry Little Christmas.”
 Review the lyrics and define any unfamiliar vocabulary, then warm up those vocal chords and have a classroom singalong.
 Point out the rhyming words in the lyrics and how they fit into the rhythm of the music.